TrueConf Group Features

 • Camera mute indicator

-• Display of the above-mentioned parameters and indicators on a single screen for quick information retrieval.
+• Displaying the aforementioned parameters and indicators on a single screen for quick information reading

 # Tablet interface